Who I Am

 I really found my home in the Hakomi Method*.
 I am deeply passionate about meeting people in their depths, about helping them study who they are and what made them that way, meeting their hurts, uncovering their gifts, and discovering the most whole and authentic versions of themselves to bring into the world.
 In these precarious times, our world needs people who live from a place of confidence, wholeness, and purpose.

 My approach is twofold.
 I use the Hakomi Method to deepen your felt-sense and self-knowledge, meeting and transforming the wounding that so often informs and limits who we can be.
 This experience can be tender, mindful, and is deeply embodying.
 I also use the Re-Creation of the Self approach to reveal, stabilize, and integrate your core self--who you really are--free of that wounding.
-This experience can be liberating, empowering, and clarifying.
+This process can be liberating, empowering, and clarifying.
 In both cases, the path leads through your self, your body, and your heart.
-As you unburden yourself of what was, you continually emerge into what is more free and more yourself, both more compassionate of your own and others' wounding, as well as more empowered and solid as you engage with the world.
+As you unburden yourself of what was, you continually emerge into what is---more free and more yourself, more compassionate of your own and others' wounding, and more empowered and solid as you engage with the world.
 I also offer trauma specific interventions aimed at releasing trauma symptoms from the body and making new meaning of traumatic events.

 To this path, I bring my passion for somatic inquiry and movement.
 In addition to meditation training in mindfulness, awareness, and embodiment, I have been studying Continuum with Susan Harper and other teachers for the last four years.
 I bring these practices into my counseling work, helping clients to find ground, truth, clarity, guidance, and genuine impulse in their bodies.
 This transforms the healing journey from a head-centered project into a rich and embodied, whole being-centered journey.